Neill3d/OpenMoBu/README.md

  Here I'm sharing some C++ and Python code samples for Autodesk MotionBuilder.
  For more information please visit my blog - http://www.neill3d.com

 ---
+ Note!
+Please have a look at the repository Wiki pages for more information about setup and scripts/plugins

+---
  Binaries